Think Small: Campaign

-Helmut Krone came up with the design for "Lemon" and "Think Small" simultaneously.
-Krone teamed up with copywriter Julian Koenig to develop the "Think Small" and "Lemon" ads for Volkswagen under the supervision of William Bernbach.
+Helmut Krone, an art director at Doyle Dane Bernbach (DDB), came up with the design for the "Lemon" and "Think Small" ads simultaneously, and teamed up with copywriter Julian Koenig to develop the ads for Volkswagen under the supervision of William Bernbach.
 DDB built a print campaign that focused on the Beetle's form, which was smaller than most of the cars being sold at the time.
 This unique focus in an automobile advertisement brought wide attention to the Beetle.
-DDB had "simplicity in mind, contradicting the traditional association of automobiles with luxury".
+DDB had "simplicity in mind, contradicting the traditional association of automobiles with luxury."
 Print advertisements for the campaign were filled mostly with white space, with a small image of the Beetle shown, which was meant to emphasize its simplicity and minimalism, and the text and fine print that appeared at the bottom of the page listed the advantages of owning a small car.

 The creative execution broke with convention in a number of ways.
-Although the layout used the traditional format - image, headline and three-column body were retained, other differences were subtle yet sufficient to make the advertisement stand out.
-It used a sans-serif font at a time when serif fonts were normal.
-It included a full-stop after the tagline "Think Small."
-The body copy was full of widows and orphans, designed to give the ad a natural and honest feel.
-The image of the car was placed in the top left corner and angled in a way that directed the reader's attention toward the headline.
-Finally, the ad was printed in black and white, at a time when full colour advertisements were widely used.
-Over time, the layout changed but the essential executional elements were used consistently to give a sense of a "house style".
+Although the layout used the traditional format (image, headline and three-column body), other differences were subtle yet sufficient to make the advertisement stand out.
+It used a sans-serif font at a time when serif fonts were commonplace.
+It included a full-stop after the tagline "Think small."
+The body copy was full of widows and orphans, designed to give the ad a natural, honest feel.
+The image of the car was placed in the top-left corner and angled in a way that directed the reader's attention toward the headline.
+Finally, the ad was printed in black and white, at a time when full-color advertisements were widely used.
+The layout of the ad changed over time, but the essential executional elements were used consistently to give a sense of a "house style".

 Books

 A 1967 promotional book titled Think Small was distributed as a giveaway by Volkswagen dealers.
 Charles Addams, Bill Hoest, Virgil Partch, Gahan Wilson and other top cartoonists of that decade drew cartoons showing Volkswagens, and these were published along with amusing automotive essays by such humorists as H. Allen Smith, Roger Price and Jean Shepherd.
 The book's design juxtaposed each cartoon alongside a photograph of the cartoon's creator.

-The campaign has been the subject of a number of books, with serious scholarly analysis of the campaign's key success factors, including: Think Small: The Story of those Volkswagen Ads by Frank Rowsome (1970); Think Small: The Story of the World's Greatest Ad (2011) by Dominik Imseng; and Thinking Small: The Long, Strange Trip of the Volkswagen Beetle (2012) by Andrea Hiott.
+The campaign has been the subject of a number of books, with scholarly analysis of the campaign's key success factors, including Think Small: The Story of Those Volkswagen Ads by Frank Rowsome (1970), Think Small: The Story of the World's Greatest Ad (2011) by Dominik Imseng, and Thinking Small: The Long, Strange Trip of the Volkswagen Beetle (2012) by Andrea Hiott.